What is Alzheimer's?

 Familial Alzheimer's disease (FAD) is an inherited form of the disease that can affect multiple generations within a family.

-People with PAD generally develop symptoms earlier than those with other forms of Alzheimer's; in fact, many people experience symptoms as early as their 30s or 40s.
+People with FAD often develop symptoms earlier than those with other forms of Alzheimer's; in fact, many people experience symptoms as early as their 30s or 40s.

 Researchers have identified three specific genes associated with FAD: Amyloid Precursor Protein (APP), Presenilin-1 (PSEN1), and Presenilin-2 (PSEN2).

-It's important to note that although there are different types of Alzheimer's, they all share similar symptoms, such as memory loss, confusion, difficulty communicating or completing tasks, mood or personality changes, wandering or getting lost in familiar places.
+It is important to note that although there are different types of Alzheimer's, they all share similar symptoms, such as memory loss, confusion, difficulty communicating or completing tasks, mood or personality changes, and wandering or getting lost in familiar places.

 If you suspect that someone you know may be exhibiting signs of dementia or worsening cognitive function, it may be time to talk to your doctor about evaluating your loved one for possible causes, such as Alzheimer's disease.